 - Student Managed Investment Fund (SMIF) allows students to manage and administer a $1 million investment portfolio on the New York Stock Exchange.

-The Dakota Venture Group gives students the opportunity to review and fund entrepreneurial business ventures.
+- The Dakota Venture Group gives students the opportunity to review and fund entrepreneurial business ventures.
 Students who participate in the American Marketing Association gain valuable insight through planning and promoting a special speaker series and visiting alumni at their career sites.
-Whichever extracurricular activities you choose, we are certain you will walk away with valuable hands-on experiences.

 - Students pursuing a degree program within the college also have access to a large pool of scholarships, which are awarded annually, as well as numerous internships that assist in building a student's resume.